bitburner-official/bitburner-src/src/Documentation/doc/en/programming/darknet.md

 This is a simple self-replicating script that demonstrates how the darknet api can be used.

-It needs some improvements, and only works on one model type right now.
+It needs a lot of improvements, and only works on one model type right now.
 See the `// TODO`s in the code for suggestions and ideas.

 ```js
 /** @param {NS} ns */